 11. Butterbur For Migraines

 Butterbur refers to plants found in the daisy family.
 Long used by Native Americans as a remedy for headaches and inflammation, Butterbur has gained more and more credit lately in the world of western medicine, and the American Academy of Neurology and American Headache Society both endorse butterbur for preventing migraines based on at least two strong clinical trials.
 It is thought to be effective because some Butterbur species contain chemicals that work in two ways, one in which inflammatory effects of certain chemicals are lowered, and the other being that it functions as a natural beta blocker, which results in normal flow of blood to the brain.
-That in turn can help control blood pressure/the spasmodic capillary action that can cause migraines.
-The highest concentration of the plants helpful chemicals are found in Butterbur root.
+That, in turn, can help control blood pressure/the spasmodic capillary action that can cause migraines.
+The highest concentration of the plants' helpful chemicals are found in Butterbur root.

-Please Note: The usual adult dosage is 50-100 milligrams twice daily to help reduce severity of migraines/ prevent them, but check with a healthcare practitioner before using butterbur as a migraine treatment.
+Please Note: The usual adult dosage is 50-100 milligrams twice daily to help reduce the severity of migraines/ prevent them, but check with a healthcare practitioner before using butterbur as a migraine treatment.
 Look for a brand of extract labeled PA-Free, which ensures that it was safely processed to remove potentially harmful, toxic, chemicals found naturally in the plant.